device-automation-bus/dab-specification-2.0/DAB.md

 Status code | Description
 --- | ---
 200 | The request was successful.
-4XX | Bad request from the client side.
+4XX | Appropriate client side errors.
 The request was invalid or malformed.
 The explanation of the error must be included in the `error` field of the response.
 500 | Internal error.
 The explanation of the error must be included in the `error` field of the response.
 501 | Not implemented.
 The device must return this error when the requested functionality is not implemented.
+505 | Not supported.
+This error must be returned when the implementation decides that the device / environment cannot support this operation.
+5XX | Appropriate implementation side errors.
+The implementation must add an reasoning to the `error` field in the response.

 An operation must respond with one of the above common status codes, unless the operation states otherwise.